danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ## Highlight Break Even Point

-The first attempt is not too bad, saving a lot of developer time in setting up the initial scaffold for rendering a chart and writing functions to generate the data.
-However, it required additional effort from the user to hover over the intersection point to see the details of the break even point.
+The first attempt is not too bad.
+Using ChatGPT saved me a lot of time in setting up the initial scaffold for rendering a chart and writing functions to generate the data.
+However, the resulting chart requires effort from the user to hover over the intersection point to see the details of the break even point.

 I asked ChatGPT if there was a way to add a marker of sorts on the chart for the intersection point and to label it the breakeven age.
-It told me that Chart.js has an annotation plugin for this purpose.
+It told me that Chart.js has an [annotation plugin](https://www.chartjs.org/chartjs-plugin-annotation/latest/) for this purpose.
 It proceeded to generate some code but it didn't work.
 My research revealed that the annotation plugin is not built into Chart.js, but rather, a separate library needs to be pulled in.

 After explaining this to ChatGPT it modified the prototype as follows: